Zacharie Allemand: Early life

-French Revolution and First Empire
+French Republic and Empire

-Allemand was promoted to full lieutenant in 1792, and had risen to captain by the outbreak of the War of the First Coalition in 1793.
+Allemand was promoted to full lieutenant in 1792, and had risen to ship-of-the-line captain by the outbreak of the War of the First Coalition in 1793.
 He was given command of a light squadron, with his flag on the frigate Carmagnole.
-Engaging in commerce raiding, he also captured the frigate Thames, helpless after her fight against Uranie the previous day, making the first capture of a Royal Navy ship of the war and thus being heralded as a hero by the National Convention.
+Engaging in commerce raiding, at the action of 24 October 1793 he captured the frigate Thames, helpless after her fight against Uranie.
+As this was the first British warship the French captured during the war, Allemand was heralded as a hero by the National Convention.
 In 1794, Allemand was given command of the 74-gun Duquesne and carried out raids against British commerce outposts in Sierra Leone and Guinea, capturing 21 merchantmen.

-After returning to the Mediterranean, Allemand was incorporated in Admiral Martin's squadron.
-Martin and Allemand disliked each other, and their relations soured to the point where Allemand was nearly relieved of duty for insubordination after the battle of Cape Noli.
+After returning to the Mediterranean, Allemand was incorporated in Admiral Pierre Martin's squadron.
+Martin and Allemand disliked each other, and their relations soured to the point where Allemand was nearly relieved of duty for insubordination after the Battle of Genoa.

-Promoted to chef de division Allemand took command of a division in Richery's squadron.
-He was sent with two ships of the line and one frigate to raid British outposts in Labrador, and on his way back captured a convoy worth 80 million francs, making 1,800 prisoners including the Governor General of Canada, his family, and a number of officers, returning to Brest in November 1796.
+Promoted to chef de division Allemand took command of a division in Joseph de Richery's squadron.
+He was sent with two ships of the line and one frigate to raid British outposts in Labrador, and on his way back captured a British convoy worth 80 million francs, returning to Brest in November 1796.
 Upon his arrival, Allemand was relieved of duty for "brutality towards his crews" and "rudeness towards his passengers".
 Reinstated, Allemand took command of the 74-gun Tyrannicide and took part in the Cruise of Bruix.
-On 11 July 1799, Bruix was replaced by Latouche Tréville, who again relieved Allemand from duty for "rudeness" in 1800.
+On 11 July 1799, Bruix was replaced by Louis-René Levassor de Latouche Tréville, who again relieved Allemand from duty for "rudeness" in 1800.
 The next year, Allemand commanded the Aigle.

-After serving in office duties in 1802, Allemand received command of the Magnanime, in Admiral Missiessy's squadron, on which he departed on 11 January 1805 for the Antilles as part of Missiessy's expedition.
+After serving in office duties in 1802, Allemand received command of the Magnanime, in Admiral Édouard Thomas Burgues de Missiessy's squadron, on which he departed on 11 January 1805 for the Antilles as part of Missiessy's expedition.
 Upon the return of the squadron to Rochefort, Missiessy was disgraced and fell ill, giving effective command to Allemand.